Mellowlink/rbrook-portfolio/README.md

 `description`: A description of your slideshow.
 Can contain basic HTML such as line breaks `<br>`

-`images`: An array of filenames, seperated by commas.
+`images`: An array of filenames, separated by commas.
 Images must be placed in the `/assets/images/storyboards` folder.

 ### Design Page